 Crisis over!

-Two days later the Royal Gazette reported, "The home-made bomb found in the Progressive Labour Party headquarters on Sunday night was never any threat to anyone, Police found on taking it apart
+Two days later the Royal Gazette reported, "The home-made bomb found in the Progressive Labour Party headquarters on Sunday night was never any threat to anyone, as Police found on taking it apart."

 "The Police had this comment on the incident yesterday: “It was reported in today’s Press that a time bomb had been found below a room where Progressive Labour Party election candidates were meeting on Sunday evening, and had been defused by Police.
 "The device concerned was not dangerous, as it did not have the necessary components to cause it to fire.
 It consisted only of part of a stick of old dynamite in bad condition, part of a clock, a dud battery, and a length of wire.
 "Investigations are continuing, but the incident appears to be the work of a crank or a practical joker.”